Funding Application Process

 - Declare all foreign engagement activities so that there is institutional knowledge of all such activity.

 - Undergo the foreign engagement compliance review process which will allow them to identify the compliance risks and legal obligations that apply and what further approvals are needed by the Government and the University for that activity to proceed.
 University staff members engaging in activities with a foreign principal must complete the online Foreign Engagement Registration & Compliance Review form to receive advice on any further steps that may be required in the process.
+More information about the Foreign Arrangements Scheme (FAS), the Foreign Interference Transparency Scheme (FITS), and other foreign compliance requirements can be found on the Foreign Compliance website.

 Step 4 - Submit your application to the Research Grants Unit